 Mass General Brigham Health Plan does not provide coverage for the treatment of infertility for MassHealth members, and members of certain Custom Plans.
-To determine if a Custom Plan covers infertility services, please refer to the Schedule of Benefits for the given plan.
-Infertility treatment will be listed under either "services your plan does NOT cover" or "Other Covered Services."
+To determine to what extent a Custom Plan covers assisted reproductive services, please refer to the Schedule of Benefits for the given plan.